wang0759/OnlineBankingSystemTest/README.md

 # Online Banking System C#

-Create a new Web Form ASP.NET Web Application (.NET Framework) in Visual Studio 2019, and add Customers, Deposits, Withdraw, Fund Transfer, Account Activities the Form according to certain conditions.
+Create a new Web Form ASP.NET Web Application (.NET Framework) in Visual Studio 2019, and introduce Customers, Deposits, Withdraw, Fund Transfer, Account Activities to the Form according to certain conditions.

 Objective